SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/inspector.md

 - [Method 1: Collect Security Hub logs using Sumo Logic HTTP endpoint](#method-1-collect-security-hub-logs-using-sumo-logic-http-endpoint)
 - [Method 2: Collect Security Hub logs using Amazon S3 source](#method-2-collect-security-hub-logs-using-amazon-s3-source)

 You do not have to manually create the AWS resources.
-Simply deploy the solution, as described in the [Step 2: Deploy an AWS Security Hub App collector](/docs/integrations/amazon-aws/inspector/#step-2-deploy-an-aws-security-hub-app-collector) for HTTP endpoint and [Step 2: Deploy an AWS Security Hub App collector](/docs/integrations/amazon-aws/inspector/#step-2-deploy-an-aws-security-hub-app-collector-1) for Amazon S3 source.
+Simply deploy the solution, as described in the [Step 2: Deploy an AWS Security Hub app collector](/docs/integrations/amazon-aws/inspector/#step-2-deploy-an-aws-security-hub-app-collector) for HTTP endpoint and [Step 2: Deploy an AWS Security Hub app collector](/docs/integrations/amazon-aws/inspector/#step-2-deploy-an-aws-security-hub-app-collector-1) for Amazon S3 source.

 ### Method 1: Collect Security Hub logs using Sumo Logic HTTP endpoint

 #### Step 1: Add a hosted collector and Sumo Logic HTTP source

-This section demonstrates how to add a hosted Sumo Logic collector and AWS source, to collect events for the AWS Security Hub App.
+This section demonstrates how to add a hosted Sumo Logic collector and AWS source, to collect events for the AWS Security Hub app.

 **Prerequisites**